-The Union Forum is the main policy-making body for the Students' Union and shall provide a space for discussions on issues affecting more than one Zone.
+The Union Forum is the main policy-making body for the Students' Union and shall provide a space open to all students to participate in discussions on issues affecting more than one Zone.
 The Union Forum shall also be the main body for holding the Officers to account.
-The Union Forum holds the equivalent policy making status as the committee previously known as the Executive Committee.
+The first Union Forum of each academic year shall be considered the annual members meeting as detailed in the Articles of Association.

 - 25.1.
 All Union Officers are member of the Union Forum - 25.2.
 All members shall have an equal vote and standing on the Union Forum - 25.3.
 All members of the Union Forum will hold their position until - 25.3.1.
-They have reached the conclusion of their term of office or - 25.3.2.
-They cease to be a full member of the Students' Union or - 25.3.3.
-They resign their position in writing to the Union Chair (or CEO and President) - 25.3.4.
+They have reached the conclusion of their term of office or - 25.3.2.They cease to be a full member of the Students' Union or - 25.3.3.They resign their position in writing to the Union Chair (or CEO and President) - 25.3.4.
 They are removed from office following a no-confidence procedure